Lithgow: Where the Story Begins

 Lithgow’s story is not one of loss, but of legacy.

 Lithgow has never feared hard work.
-Its future will depend on whether the nation respects that history — and finally learns what this valley has always known:
+Its future depends on whether the nation finally honours what this region has always known: